Being a good neighbour to our communities

 - employment and training partnerships.

-For the third year in a row, we are providing scholarships that offer Year 13 South Auckland secondary students paid summer work and support with their tertiary study.
-We have increased the number of scholarships in 2016 from five to eight.
+For the fourth year in a row, we are providing scholarships that offer Year 13 South Auckland secondary students paid summer work and support with their tertiary study.
+We have increased the number of scholarships in 2017 to nine.

-These scholarships are a tangible way we can help local students gain work experience and qualifications that will help you meet your career goals.
+These scholarships are a tangible way we can help local students gain work experience and qualifications that will help them meet their career goals.

 Scholarships for teachers’ professional development